There are lots of reasons you might want to find trending content, including:

-Selecting “All” will show you all new content from all feeds you’re following, in all categories.
+Selecting “All” under Feeds in the left-hand menu will show you all new content from all feeds you’re following, in all categories.
 They will be organized in simple chronological order.

 Alternatively, you can select a particular category or a particular publication you want to read content from.